The Campaign Trail: A Summer Training Series on How to Run for Office & Govern Effectively

 5:30 – 7 p.m.
 (Mountain Time)

-Each of the sessions will feature three current or former elected officials from around the West who have first-hand experience of running for office, winning, and governing.
+Each session will feature elected officials and campaign experts from around the West who have firsthand experience in managing campaigns, running for office, winning elections, and governing.
 Moderators include WORC Political Director and former La Plata County (Colorado) Commissioner Gwen Lachelt and WORC Political Campaign Coordinator Kendal Pittman.

 How to Run for Office: Part One